-The nun Xiaoyun 曉雲 (1912-2004) was the founder of Huafan University (Huafan daxue 華梵大學).
+Fan University (Huafan daxue 華梵大學).
 Painter and interested in arts since before becoming a nun, Xiaoyun was involved in projects centred on Buddhist arts, Buddhist education and Buddhist culture.
-Her ideal of Enlightened Education (jue de jiao yu 覺的教育), and her attempt to combine science and humanistic thought became symbol of her mission in education16.
-She was often defined as "the educator who guides towards the creation of the Pure Land on earth" (yinzao renjian jingtu de jiaoyujia 引造人間淨土的教育家).
-Similarly to Taixu, Xiaoyun stressed the importance to connect Confucianism (and so Chinese inner civilization) with Buddhism in order to produce a perfect education and guidance to humanity.17
+Her ideal of jue de jiaoyu 覺的教育 (Enlightened Education), and her attempt to combine science and humanistic thought became symbol of her mission in education.24 She was often defined as 'the educator who guides towards the creation of the Pure Land on earth' (yinzao renjian jingtu de jiaoyujia 引造人間淨土的教育家).
+Similarly to Taixu, Xiaoyun stressed the importance to connect Confucianism (and so Chinese inner civilization) with Buddhism in order to produce a perfect education and guidance to humanity.25

-Fo Guang Shan's nuns became prominent in education and inter-cultural dialogue, as part of the cultural and humanitarian programme at Fo Guang Shan that I will discuss later.
-And certainly the nun Wuyin 悟因 and the establishment
+Fo Guang Shan's nuns became prominent in education and inter-cultural dialogue, as part of the cultural and humanitarian programme at Fo Guang Shan that I will discuss later.26 And certainly the nun Wuyin 悟因 and the establishment of the Luminary International Buddhist Society (Xiangguang nisengtuan 香光尼僧團)27 are other excellent examples on how nuns were not